-For example, in 2014 the Registrar will work with the Registrars for Teacher Certification Canada to establish a panCanadian credential assessment agency as a pilot project.
+For example, in 2014 the Registrar worked with the Registrars for Teacher Certification Canada to further advance a project to establish a panCanadian credential assessment agency.
 The project will explore the possibility of harmonizing credential assessment practices across Canada and reconciling differences in requirements in credential assessment among Canadian jurisdictions.